Bankrate Inc. Fair Fund

 FTC v.
 Geniux

-The FTC reached a settlement with the companies that sold the dietary supplements Geniux, Xcel, EVO, and Ion-Z. According to the FTC, these companies falsely claimed their products would improve memory, increase focus, prevent memory loss, and increase IQ.
+The Federal Trade Commission (FTC) reached a settlement with the companies that sold the dietary supplements Geniux, Xcel, EVO, and Ion-Z. According to the FTC, these companies falsely claimed their products would improve memory, increase focus, prevent memory loss, and increase IQ.
 The FTC also charged the companies with using sham news sites, phony clinical studies, and fake celebrity endorsements to market their products.
 Refund checks totaling over $551,000 were mailed to consumers who purchased these supplements.
+All checks have been distributed and are now void.

 GNX